Concertmaster Peter Hanson with members of the Festival Orchestra

 Antonio Vivaldi, Concerto No. 10 in B Minor for Four Violins, RV 580

-The Festival’s Baroque virtuosi are featured on the Monday main concerts, performing four of Bach’s Brandenburg Concerti, along with two Vivaldi classics for multiple solo violins.
+The Festival’s Baroque virtuosi are featured on the Monday main concerts, performing two of Bach’s Brandenburg Concerti, along with two Vivaldi classics for solo violins.

-“This juxtaposition will create a Baroque concert of unprecedented energy and creativity in the hands of Peter Hanson and the Festival musicians,” said Paul Goodwin.
+“This juxtaposition will create a Baroque concert of unprecedented energy and creativity,” said Paul Goodwin.

-Vivaldi’s concerti for multiple violins are known for their verve.
-Combine that with memorable and catchy melodies and you have the perfect balance of beauty and virtuosity.
+Vivaldi’s concerti for multiple violins are known for their vitality.
+Catchy melodies and energy form a perfect balance of beauty and virtuosity.
 Violinist Edwin Huizinga says that the Concerto for Four Violins, part of Vivaldi’s L’estro armonico series of 12 concerti, “sounds like a gorgeous conversation among best friends.”
 He also feels that the B-Minor concerto is the, “greatest Baroque composition ever written.”

 Peter Hanson is a period instrument specialist and recording artist.
 He is in his 11th season as concertmaster of the Carmel Bach Festival Orchestra.
 He has performed with modern and period instrument including the Academy of St. Martin in the Fields and the London Symphony and served as concertmaster for Mstislav Rostropovich and the Philharmonia Orchestra as well as Sir John Eliot Gardiner’s Orchestre Revolutionaire et Romantique for more than 25 years appearing on nearly all its recordings and concerts.